Robert M. Lynch: Papa John's Pizza

 On August 26, 2019, Lynch overtook the President and CEO positions at Papa John's Pizza in a highly publicized announcement.
 In the nearly two years he has held the position, Lynch has led the company to improved financial performance, helping it recover from waning sales and stock value.
 He has spearheaded innovation of new menu items such as the New York Style Pizza, Epic Stuffed Crust Pizza, Shaq-A-Roni, the Garlic Parmesan Crust and implemented superior support for franchises and staff.

-Philanthrophy
+Philanthropy

 Lynch has directed Papa John's charity contributions to focus on local community outreach and resources for veterans.

 Since his tenure as CEO and president, charitable contributions by Papa John's have increased.
 A large number of charities has benefited from the campaign, including Volunteers of America, UNCF, Boys & Girls Clubs, The Salvation Army as well as various schools and homeless shelters.